shaneoh10/coffee-box-ms1/README.md

 2. Individually checked each icon to verify that when clicked it brings the user to the correct social media website

 ### Deployment

+The Coffee Box website was deployed on GitHub using the following setup:
+1. Using Git I pushed my committed code to my GitHub repository at [https://github.com/shaneoh10/coffee-box-ms1](https://github.com/shaneoh10/coffee-box-ms1)
+2. Opened the settings tab in the repository
+3. Scrolled down to "Github Pages" section in settings
+4. Selected "main" branch and "root" folder and pressed "Save" to deploy project to GitHub pages.
+Website is now live.
+5. Clicked on the new link provided to view the live website. [https://shaneoh10.github.io/coffee-box-ms1/](https://shaneoh10.github.io/coffee-box-ms1/)
+6. The live website is automatically updated every time a new commit is pushed to the project repository

+The project can be downloaded as a .zip file by clicking on the "Code" button in the project repository and then clicking "Download ZIP".
+Alternatively the project can be cloned by entering `git clone git@github.com:shaneoh10/coffee-box-ms1.git` in the terminal.
+More information on cloning the project can be found [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+### Credits